 To achieve our objectives and best serve our public we recognise that the Council must be a rewarding and motivating place to work.
-We work through an established pay structure which follows equal pay principles and provide transparent career pathways within which to develop and provide opportunities for staff.
-We strive to be a flexible employer who put staff welfare and wellbeing at the heart of our organisation and work within a robust policy framework to ensure consistency across the Council.
+We work through an established pay structure which follows equal pay principles and provides transparent career pathways within which to develop and provide opportunities for staff.
+We strive to be a flexible employer who puts staff welfare and wellbeing at the heart of our organisation and work within a robust policy framework to ensure consistency across the Council.

-The Council has recently been awarded Investors in People - Gold status, one of only 297 companies nationally to achieve such recognition.
+The Council has recently been awarded Investors in People - Gold status.
 We are proud of the commitment and hard work of our staff in achieving this national recognition.
 We will celebrate their achievements and successes appropriately to ensure they are supported in their roles.
 We canvas their views via the quarterly Staff Forum meetings and test staff engagement through our staff survey which provides key feedback on areas where more work is needed; the annual staff awards process was a direct result of staff feedback and these awards are now embedded as an annual event.